As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Are Holes in Rocks Formed

-The general process of hole formation is weathering of softer minerals from the harder matrix.
+The general process of hole formation is the weathering of softer minerals from the harder matrix.
 Sometimes holes can be produced by boring sponges or mollusks activity.
 Holes in igneous volcanic rocks occur because of lava degassing and quick cooling.
 Gas bubbles are trapped in lava and perceived as holes.

 Sometimes enigmatic big holes in the size of several meters are caused by an interesting natural process.
-Holes are produced by circulating water, holding a smaller rock or pebble up against the large rock.
+Holes are produced by circulating water, holding a smaller rock or pebble up against a large rock.
 The resulting friction erodes a “pothole” into the larger rock.

 FAQ About Rocks with Holes